Mohan Agashe

-Mohan Agashe (born 23 July 1947) is an Indian psychiatrist and actor.
+Dr. Mohan Agashe (born 23 July 1947) is an Indian psychiatrist and actor.
 He was awarded the Sangeet Natak Akademi Award in 1996 in theatre.

 Early life

 Agashe was born in Bhor, Maharashtra.
 He studied in B. J. Medical College, Pune for his MBBS and MD degree in Psychiatry.
 He later became a professor, before becoming an actor.

 Career

 Medicine

 Agashe served as a professor of Psychiatry at the B. J. Medical College and Sassoon Hospital in Pune.
 Apart from his medical career, he also worked in the fields of clinical psychology and psychopharmacology.
-Agashe was also instrumental in establishing the Maharashtra Institute of Mental Health in 1991, a state level training and research institute in Mental Health Sciences, located in Pune, India.
+Agashe was also instrumental in establishing the Maharashtra Institute of Mental Health in 1991, a state level training and research institute in mental health sciences, located in Pune, India.
 Agashe headed the five-year study on the trauma of the 1993 Latur earthquake, initiated by the Indian Council of Medical Research.

-Agashe started his early career by opting to work in a government Hospital at Pune.
+During his early career, Agashe worked in a government hospital at Pune.
 He also chaired the organising committee meetings for the Annual National Conference of Indian Psychiatric Society held at Armed Forces Medical College, Pune.
 In 1998, Agashe's project to improve mental health education and service led to the formation of a new policy on mental education by the Government of Maharashtra.
 He has also served as an Advisor to the Government of Maharashtra on Mental Health Education and Service.
-Agashe is presently Principal Investigator for an Indo–US joint project on Cultural Disorders of Fatigue and Weaknesses.
+Agashe is presently the principal investigator for an Indo–US joint project on Cultural Disorders of Fatigue and Weaknesses.